catbaron0/efb-voice_recog-middleware/README.rst

 **Middleware ID**: ``catbaron.voice_recog``

-**LinkPreview** is a middleware for EFB to recognize content of voice message.
+**VoiceRecogMiddleware** is a middleware for EFB to recognize content of voice message.
 This middleware is modified based on ``ehForwarderBot 1.0``

 .. figure:: ./example.jpg